 [[transaction_unsafe]] int transactionUnsafeFunction();

 transaction_safe is part of the type of a function.
 But what does transaction_safe mean?
-A transaction_safe function is according to the proposal N4265 a function that has a transaction_safe definition.
-This holds true if the following properties do not apply to its definition.
+A transaction_safe function is, according to the proposal N4265, a function that has a transaction_safe definition.
+This holds if the following properties do not apply to its definition.

-- If the function uses a constructor or destructor of a class in its body that has a volatile non-static member.
+• If the function uses a constructor or destructor of a class in its body with a volatile non-static member.

-Of course, this definition of transaction_safe is not sufficient because it uses the term transaction_unsafe.
-You can read in the proposal N4265 and get the answer to what does transaction_unsafe means.
+Of course, this definition of transaction_safe is insufficient because it uses transaction_unsafe.
+You can read proposal N4265 and get the answer to what transaction_unsafe means.

 What's next?